apollo

 caution

-It is not known whether MEPHENTERMINE alerts the ability to drive.
-Do not drive if you experience any symptoms that affect your ability to concentrate and react.
+It is not known whether Mephentermine affects the ability to drive.
+Do not drive if you experience symptoms affecting your ability to concentrate and react.

 • Safety Warning